SAWARATSUKI/KawaiiLogos/.github/pull_request_template.md

 ## Checklist

-- [ ] I have tested the changes/updates before submitting this pull request.
+- [ ] I have made sure that the changes/updates are working before submitting this pull request.

 ## Additional Notes
 <!-- Add any additional notes or context about the changes here. -->